g00dnatur3/http-rest-client/README.md

 	Person person = client.get(url, queryParams, Person.class);

-Execute a GET Request to get list of objects
+Execute a GET Request to get a list of objects
 ------------------------------------------------------

 	String url = ...